TobyBaril/EarlGrey/README.md

 # Installation

 Before using Earl Grey, please ensure RepeatMasker (version 4.1.2) and RepeatModeler (version 2.0.2) are installed and configured.
 If these are not, please follow the instructions below to install these before continuing with Earl Grey Installation.
-NOTE: These instructions are provided to install RepeatMasker, RepeatModeler and related programs with sudo priveleges.
+NOTE: These instructions are provided to install RepeatMasker, RepeatModeler and related programs with sudo privileges.
 If you are working on a shared cluster, please request installation of RepeatMasker and RepeatModeler by your sysadmin before working with Earl Grey.
 Earl Grey will function with RepeatMasker and RepeatModeler installed in the local path environment, or when the modules are loaded on a HPC cluster.

 #==============================================================================================================================================================================#